-Intercompany transfers between operating segments are not material.

-Certain prior year amounts have been reclassified to conform to the current year presentation.

-1 Japan revenues represent approximately 75 percent of total Asia Pacific operating segment revenues related to 2000, and 80 percent related to 1999 and 1998.

-2 Operating income was reduced by \$3 million for North America, \$397 million for Asia Pacific and \$5 million for Corporate related to the other operating charges recorded for asset impairments in the first quarter of 2000.
-Operating income was also reduced by \$128 million for North America, \$64 million for Africa and Middle East, \$174 million for Europe and Eurasia, \$63 million for Latin America, \$127 million for Asia Pacific and \$294 million for Corporate as a result of other operating charges associated with the Realignment.

-3 Operating income was reduced by \$300 million for Europe and Eurasia due to incremental marketing expenses in Central Europe.

-4 Operating income was reduced by \$188 million for Corporate related to the settlement terms of a discrimination lawsuit and a donation to The Coca-Cola Foundation.

-5 Equity income (loss) was reduced by \$9 million for Africa and Middle East, \$26 million for Europe and Eurasia, \$124 million for Latin America and \$306 million for Asia Pacific, as a result of our Company's portion of nonrecurring charges recorded by equity investees.

-6 Corporate identifiable operating assets are composed principally of marketable securities, finance subsidiary receivables, goodwill and other intangible assets and fixed assets.

-7 Principally equity investments in bottling companies.

-8 Income before taxes was increased by \$118 million for Europe and Eurasia as a result of a gain related to the merger of Coca-Cola Beverages plc and Hellenic Bottling Company S.A.
+Income before income taxes1,3921921,5771,1321,289(384)5,198Intercompany transfers between operating segments are not material.Certain prior year amounts have been reclassified to conform to the current year presentation.Japan revenues represent approximately 75 percent of total Asia Pacific operating segment revenues related to 2000, and 80 percent related to 1999 and 1998.2 Operating income was reduced by \$3 million for North America, \$397 million for Asia Pacific and \$5 million for Corporate related to the other operating charges recorded for asset impairments in the first quarter of 2000.
+Operating income was also reduced by \$128 million for North America, \$64 million for Africa and Middle East, \$174 million for Europe and Eurasia, 863 million for Latin America, \$127 million for Asia Pacific and \$294 million for Corporate as a result of other operating charges associated with the Realignment.3 Operating income was reduced by \$30 million for Europe and Eurasia due to incremental marketing expenses in Central Europe.4 Operating income was reduced by \$188 million for Corporate related to the settlement terms of a discrimination lawsuit and a donation to The Coca-Cola Foundation.5 Equity income (loss) was reduced by \$9 million for Africa and Middle East, \$26 million for Europe and Eurasia, \$124 million for Latin America and \$306 million for Asia Pacific, as a result of our Company's portion of nonrecurring charges recorded by equity investees.6 Corporate identifiable operating assets are composed principally of marketable securities, finance subsidiary receivables, goodwill and other intangible assets and fixed assets.7 Principally equity investments in bottling companies.8 Income before taxes was increased by \$118 million for Europe and Eurasia as a result

+Company S.A.
-Operating income was reduced by \$34 million for North America, \$79 million for Africa and Middle East, \$430 million for Europe and Eurasia, \$35 million for Latin America, \$176 million for Asia Pacific and \$59 million for Corporate related to the other operating charges recorded in the fourth quarter of 1999.

-10 Operating income was reduced by \$25 million for North America and \$48 million for Corporate for provisions related to the impairment of certain assets.
+6 Operating income was reduced by \$34 million for North America, \$79 million for Africa and Middle East, \$430 million for Europe and Eurasia, \$35 million for Latin America, \$176 million for Asia Pacific and \$59 million for Corporate related to the other operating charges recorded in the fourth quarter of 1999.
+10Operating income was reduced by \$25 million for North America and \$48 million for Corporate for provisions related to the impairment of certain assets.